ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ## Shared Processor Pool configuration
 {: #s-pro-poo-confi}

-### Enable shared processor pool for a virtual machine for Public and Private Plan
+### Enable shared processor pool for a virtual machine for Public and Private cloud
 {: #es-pp-vm}

 To reduce licensing costs and optimize resource usage, you can enable the shared processor pool for a virtual machine.
 Before assigning, you must create the shared processor pool in the target PowerVS workspace.